Irwin Cotler: Political career

-National security and the law
+Minister of Justice

+On 12 December 2003, Prime Minister Paul Martin appointed him to Cabinet as Minister of Justice and Attorney General of Canada.
+He recommended the appointment of two women to the Supreme Court of Canada: Louise Charron and Rosalie Abella, Canada's first Jewish woman Supreme Court justice.
+Cotler attempted to introduce several bills to decriminalize marijuana.
+As Minister of Justice, Cotler tabled Canada's first-ever National Justice Initiative Against Racism, in parallel with the government's National Action Plan Against Racism.
+He was tasked with improving relations with the indigenous peoples in Canada and implemented a policy "known as the seven R’s: recognition, respect, redress, representation, responsiveness, reconciliation and relationships."

-As minister of Justice, Cotler presided over many legislative changes concerning national security.
+As Minister of Justice, Cotler presided over many legislative changes concerning national security.
 This included proposed changes to privacy legislation known as "Lawful Access" to give police and intelligence officers the tools to conduct surveillance of electronic communications for law enforcement and national security purposes.

 In early 2005, Cotler intervened in the senate review of Canada's 2001 Anti-Terrorism Act, as mandated by section 145 of the bill.
 This law, adopted in the wake of the September 11 attacks, had been criticized by some human rights groups and defense lawyers, as an unreasonable trade-off between security and freedom.
 In his speech to the senate committee on the matter, Cotler rejected these concerns, arguing that "there is no contradiction in the protection of security and the protection of human rights".

-Politics

-On December 12, 2003, Prime Minister Paul Martin appointed him to Cabinet as Minister of Justice and Attorney General of Canada.

-He recommended the appointment of two women to the Supreme Court of Canada: Louise Charron and Rosalie Abella.

-Cotler attempted to introduce several bills to decriminalize marijuana.
+Liberal Party

-On February 22, 2006, the Liberal Party appointed Cotler Critic for Public Safety and Emergency Preparedness in the opposition shadow cabinet for the 39th Canadian Parliament.
-On January 18, 2007, Cotler was appointed Critic for Human Rights by newly elected leader Stéphane Dion.
+On 22 February 2006, the Liberal Party appointed Cotler Critic for Public Safety and Emergency Preparedness in the opposition shadow cabinet for the 39th Canadian Parliament.
+On 18 January 2007, Cotler was appointed Critic for Human Rights by newly elected leader Stéphane Dion.